cosmos/sdk-tutorials/CONTRIBUTING.md

 ### Folder structure

-The published content currently lives in two separate folders:
+The published content currently lives in a few separate folders:

 - `academy` contains the _Cosmos Academy_ content
 - `tutorials` contains specific tutorials on different topics
+- `hands-on-exercise` contains the hands-on modules

+Note: The folder `ida-customizations` contains files used for the IDA build of the platform.

 ### Components and advanced features

 There is a hidden file (not linked in the main menu) published at [/feature-test](/feature-test/index.md), which demonstrates the use of all custom components used on this platform.
 This page is also available on the deployed website at [https://tutorials.cosmos.network/feature-test/](https://tutorials.cosmos.network/feature-test/).
+You can always refer to this page when you need a reference for a component integration.

 ## Images

 **Please note that images _must_ be linked using an absolute path!**

+### SVG Images

+A special note on svg images: They are currently not processed by the asset pipeline therefore svgs must be placed in a static asset folder (`.vuepress/public/`).
+Landingpage images are stored in the `lp-images` subfolder.
+To embed such an images, you can embed `/lp-images/go-lp.svg`, which then points to the file at `.vuepress/public/lp-images/go-lp.svg`.

 ## Who works on the tutorials?